-St Bees - A Cumbrian Coast Village
+St Bees - A Cumbrian Coastal Village

 The village’s history goes back over 1,000 years.
 It has a large Norman church dating from 1120 dedicated to our own Saint Bega, and an Elizabethan school founded in 1583.
 The charming Main Street curves up from the railway station, and has pubs, a shop and a railway museum.